sendhil/docs.microsoft.com-nuget/docs/API/v3/service-index.md

 # optional metadata

 description: The V3 service index is the entry point of the NuGet V3 and enumerates the capabilities of the V3 server.
-keywords: API, V3, NuGet, entry point, versioning, resources, discovery ms.reviewer:
+keywords: NuGet V3 API entry point, NuGet V3 API endpoint discovery ms.reviewer:
 - karann
 - unnir